John Hughes's unrealized projects: Peanuts

-After four consecutive Hand-Drawn Animated movies made by Cinema Center Films and Paramount Pictures respectively, in 1992, it was reported that Hughes would write and produce a live action adaptation of Charles M. Schulz's Peanuts for Warner Bros.
+After four hand-drawn animated movies made by Cinema Center Films and Paramount Pictures, in November 1992, it was reported that Hughes would write and produce a live-action adaptation of Charles M. Schulz's Peanuts for Warner Bros.
 Hughes reportedly visited Schulz at his home in Santa Clara, California to talk about adapting Peanuts into a film.
-According to Variety, Hughes planned to start writing the script on Christmas of 1992 and finish it by the spring of 1993; Hughes also did not verify that he would direct the film.
+According to Variety, Hughes planned to start writing the script on Christmas of 1992 and finish it by the spring of 1993, Hughes also verified that he would not direct the film.
 It is believed that the critical failure of Dennis the Menace (1993), which Hughes wrote and produced for WB, is what prevented the movie from being made.
-The CGI film was finally released in 2015 by Blue Sky Studios and 20th Century Fox Animation now owned by Disney.
+A CGI film was finally released in 2015 by Blue Sky Studios and 20th Century Fox Animation, now owned by Disney.